VoltLang/Website/doc/tvpl/c5-statements.md

 	three

 If the `break` isn't present in a non-empty case, the compiler will error.
-This is because in C, the switch statement would 'fall-through' to the next case.
+This is because in C, a switch statement would 'fall-through' to the next case if `break` was not present.
 If you wish to jump to the next case, use `goto case;` instead of `break;`.
 An empty case is special cased to fall-through quietly.

 	case 1:
 	case 2: